 Governor-35.
-The Prime Minister shall keep the Governor-General fully informed concerning the general conduct of the government of Belize and shall furnish the Governor-General with such information as he may request with respect to any particular matter relating to the government of Belize.
+The Prime Minister shall keep the Governor-General General to be fully informed concerning the general conduct of the government informed of Belize and shall furnish the Governor-General with such concerning information as he may request with respect to any particular matter relating to the government of Belize.